 The 1999 Tampa Bay SWIM Plan incorporated goals from the Tampa Bay National Estuary Program's CCMP which were based on "Restoring the Balance" which included very specific goals for estuarine and freshwater wetland habitats, and coastal uplands.
-For this update of the SWIM plan, the natural system restoration and protection activities are related to implementation of the TBEP Habitat Restoration Master Plan update (August 2020) that was cooperatively funded by the District.
+These habitat goals, described below, have been met.